GTPB/ADER19F/pages/tutorial-d-cellerate-mca.md

 ![](images/dc/mca.png)

-In the alternative excercise, where we used *Seurat* directly in *RStudio* we compared the results we obtained with the assigned cell types in the original study.
+In the alternative exercise, where we used *Seurat* directly in *RStudio* we compared the results we obtained with the assigned cell types in the original study.

 The figure below shows the t-SNE projection we obtained, with cells colored according to the clusters identified in the original study, showing we were able to reproduce quite accurately the results of the study.